Manchester Airport

 Inside T2 Manchesters super terminal

-There’s no clear view on what new lounges will open, beyond a new Emirates lounge.
+There’s no clear view on what new lounges will open, beyond the new Emirates lounge.
 Maybe, although unlikely, a oneworld lounge at Manchester.
 More likely is a catch-all premium lounge, one that you can’t pay for access to, but that serves all (and there are many) airlines that have premium cabins flying from T2.
 That lounge will need to be big, and ideally, truly premium.

 AirlineMove Date

-Aer Lingus (IE flights)Tuesday 16th September
+Aer Lingus (IE flights)

 British AirwaysTuesday 7th October